2025 New Year's Resolutions for Moms

 We often talk about being kind to others, but what about being kind to ourselves?

 This year, make it a resolution to show yourself some grace.
-You’re doing an incredibly hard job, and you deserve kindness and compassion.
+You’re doing a really hard job and you deserve kindness and compassion.

 12. Stay Connected

-Motherhood can be isolating at times, especially when you’re in the thick of it with little kids.
+Motherhood can be isolating at times.
+This is especially true when you’re in the thick of it with little kids.

-This year, make an effort to stay connected with the people who lift you up.
+This year, make an effort to stay connected with the people who support you and give you energy.

-Whether it’s your mom friends, family, or an online community, having a support system is crucial.
+Whether it’s your mom friends (or one close friend), family, or an online community, having a support system is so helpful.

 Don’t be afraid to reach out when you’re feeling lonely or overwhelmed.